-India: Partnering with farmers to produce pungent and beautiful chillies
+India: Partnering with farmers to produce aromatic chillies

-In partnership with the local supplier, Givaudan designed a sourcing strategy to address the full chilli-growing cycle, from the nursery stage to harvesting and drying.
+A sourcing strategy to address the full chilli-growing cycle, from the nursery stage to harvesting and drying was designed.
 “The first step is to promote good nursery practices,” says Sumod.
 “We want to ensure that farmers all grow the same variety in a uniform soil mix, by preparing their fields, analysing the soil and adjusting the use of fertiliser accordingly.”

 Many of the farmers live in remote villages where access to education or proper healthcare is limited; problems include fewer committed teachers, a lack of teaching materials and insufficient medical resources.
-So the programme offers support in the form of teacher training and the provision of school supplies; meanwhile doctors from the nearest hospitals have been engaged to give families free health checks in their villages.
+So, the programme offers support to improve schooling – by providing school supplies and teacher training as well as enhanced sanitation - and medical support – in the form of free periodic health checks.